qiyuangong/Mondrian/README.md

 ### Usage and Parameters:
-My Implementation is based on Python Python 3.0.
-Please make sure your Python environment is correctly installed.
+The Implementation is based on Python 3 and compatible with python 2.7.
 You can run Mondrian in following steps:

 1) Download (or clone) the whole project.